A journey is best measured in friends, rather than miles. - Tim Cahill

-A couple of months ago, Andy Tsai wrote a blog titled, "Take Memories, Not Pictures."
-To somewhat expound on that, here are some thoughts I have on my NYC trip and traveling in general, to serve as a possible antithesis against myself and others when posting photos on social media.
+A couple of months ago, my friend Andy Tsai wrote a blog titled, "Take Memories, Not Pictures."
+To somewhat expound on that, here are some thoughts I have on my NYC trip and traveling in general I found, to serve as a possible antithesis against myself in how I reveal myself on social media.

-Maybe just one more first, but this was the first time I traveled to New York with friEnds.
-For all of the memorable firsts I had on my NYC trip, I didn't have time to take that many pictures other than the occasional Snapstory, and I'm glad I didn't.
-My only regret is that I didn't create enough intentional, singular memories with my familE on this trip.
-I've been repeating a dime-a-dozen aphorisms as of late, but if I'm allowed another pithy quote, “a journey is best measured in friends, rather than miles.”
+Maybe just one more first, but this was the first time I traveled to New York (let alone anywhere) with friEnds.
+For all of the memorable firsts I had on my NYC trip, maybe about half of them ended up on my Snapchat.
+As suggested in , my only regret is that I didn't create enough intentional, singular memories on this trip.
 I wouldn't have minded if we spent that weekend barhopping in Fell's Point or chilling on Kyoung-a Cho's couch; as long as it was something unique that would add as a beautiful memory to our lives, as every experience, regardless of its breadth or its environment, has the power to shape our lives in incredibly ways.
-All it really needs is the right people to come together, and I couldn't ask for a better familE.
+All it really needs is the right people to come together, and I couldn't ask for a better camarederie.
 Being in NYC for just a weekend really humbled me and helped me gain better understanding of what I value, and I wanted to write a post to show appreciation to Kyoung-a Cho, Elli Tian, Tony Melo, Victoria Lui, Vanessa Phuong, Bryan Li, and Elizabeth Hawkes for letting me come up with them.
-Anytime someone creates and spends time with you, it really is a privilege.
+It is a great privilege when anyone intentionally creates and spends time with you.
 Traveling is healthy, but it's important to measure yourself not by the places you've explored or the pictures you've taken, but the moments of integrity you discover with other people and build for yourself so you can live closer by your ideas and ideals.

 abalabazn's Blog @ GitBooks: Take Memories, Not Pictures. https://abalabazn.gitbooks.io/blog/content/take_memories,_not_pictures.html.
 Accessed: 2016-09-06.